Quick answer

 Real-Time Data Integration Across Sources

 This capability connects IoT streams, ERP, CRM, web analytics, partner feeds, and third-party databases into a unified layer that organization can keep continuously refreshed.
-It harmonizes schemas, resolves identities, and reconciles conflicting records so companies’ leaders operate from one version of the truth.
+It harmonizes schemas, resolves identities, and reconciles conflicting records so companies’ leaders operate from one version of the truth – a complete picture of their operations.
 In the decision support stack, it supplies timely context for every model and dashboard, which grants decision-makers with sharper situational intelligence and faster decision alignment.

 Predictive Analytics for Forecasting and Risk Management